 Winter in Switzerland is glorious!
 And within the limits of regulations owing to the current pandemic, it can still be enjoyed.

-On December 18, 2020, the Swiss Federal government announced rules that effectively closed restaurants (keeping takeaways open), museums, zoos and many other indoor attractions.
+On December 18, 2020 and then again on January 18, 2021, the Swiss Federal government announced rules that effectively closed restaurants (keeping takeaways open), museums, zoos, and many other indoor attractions.
 With the changing rules and regulations, it can be a confusing time for many who like to indulge in sport or winter experiences and are not sure what is permitted and what remains open.

 My family and I had several questions before venturing on a staycation over the Christmas break – what were the risks of venturing on a staycation?
 What was open, and what, not?
 What measures would the property be taken to try to ensure the safety of its guests and staff?

-Whether you are planning an overnight break or a day trip to your favourite ski area, or simply want to take in the sights through the windows of a panoramic train, here are some guidelines to keep in mind for the month of January 2021:
+Whether you are planning an overnight break or a day trip to your favourite ski area, or simply want to take in the sights through the windows of a panoramic train, here are some guidelines to keep in mind for early 2021:

-(Please note that as the situation evolves, and the BAG and Federal Government adapts to the changing need of the moment, these rules would probably be amended before the Sport Ferien (Sport Holidays) that takes place in February)
+(Please note that as the situation evolves, and the BAG and Federal Government adapts to the changing need of the moment, these rules would likely be amended by late February 2021 )

 How can I plan a staycation this winter?